camelia-osan/Travel-Journal/README.md

 ### Description
 A small travel journal web app built with React.
 The app displays travel destinations dynamically using reusable components and a structured data file.
-It’s responsive across different screen sizes, due to Flexbox and media queries.
+It’s responsive across different screen sizes, thanks to Flexbox and media queries.

-This project demonstrates the use of reusable React components, mapping through data, and responsive design.
+This project demonstrates the use of reusable React components, mapping through data and responsive design.
+It is inspired by a [Scrimba React course](https://scrimba.com/) I completed.

 ### Features